Health Practice Management/pre-DPT (BS)

 Students entering the program will be eligible for various forms of financial aid, including loans, if they take at least 6 credits per term.

 The cost of your program will be as outlined in your enrollment agreement, along with your cost for books and other course materials.
-(See current Tuition and Fees for the BS PTA program)
+(See current Tuition and Fees for the HPM program)

 The Office of Career Services offers students and graduates support in resume writing, interviewing skills, and the development of a job search strategy.
 Upon completion of their program, graduates may submit a resume to be circulated to employers who are seeking candidates with the skills and/or experience that matches the employers’ requirements.
 In addition, the Office of Career Services contacts employers to develop job leads.
 Graduates seeking employment at the completion of their program will also be expected to participate fully in their job search.
 No institution can, and NEIT does not, guarantee employment or a specific starting salary to its graduates.

 Employment opportunities are available nationally.
-The Bureau of Labor and Statistics predicts that “the employment of Physical Therapist Assistants is expected to grow 29 percent from 2020-2030, much faster than average of other occupations.”
+The Bureau of Labor and Statistics predicts that “the employment of Physical Therapist Assistants is expected to grow 29 percent from 2020-2030, much faster than average of other occupations and health care jobs will continue to grow faster than the average for all occupations.”

 Online students must be capable of installing and maintaining their own computer’s hardware and software.
 NEIT does not assist students with the setup of their computers.